kolhesamiksha/Multimodal-Product-recommendation/README.md

-# Multimodal-Product-recommendation Cross Retrieval with Pinecone
+# Multimodal-Product-Recommendation Cross Retrieval with Pinecone

 **Pinterest: Any-to-Image Product Recommendations Cross Modal Retrieval** You can search a collection of images using `text`, `audio` or `images`.